 Here is a definition of Supernatural from Wikipedia:

 “The supernatural is that which exists (or is claimed to exist), yet cannot be explained by laws of nature.
 Examples often include characteristics of or relating to ghosts, angels, gods, souls and spirits, non-material beings, or anything else considered beyond nature like magic, miracles, etc…”

-This blog will cover the supernatural, spirituality, mysticism, religion, the occult, the esoteric, magic, paganism, wicca, gothic, fantasy, sci-fi, books, music, film, comics, travel, nature, vampires, werewolves, unicorns, faery lore, mythology, horror, philosophy, psychology, ancient civilisations, astronomy, astrology, tarot, orbs, historical figures, ghosts, haunted places, insomnia, conspiracy theories, the extra terrestrial, quantum physics, energy, dreams, de ja vus, mysterious places, ley lines and basically all things that are just a step away from the mundane.
+This blog will cover the supernatural, the metaphysical, spirituality, mysticism, religion, the occult, the esoteric, magic, paganism, wicca, gothic, fantasy, sci-fi, books, music, film, comics, travel, nature, vampires, werewolves, unicorns, faery lore, mythology, horror, philosophy, psychology, ancient civilisations, astronomy, astrology, tarot, orbs, historical figures, ghosts, haunted places, insomnia, conspiracy theories, the extra terrestrial, quantum physics, energy, dreams, de ja vus, mysterious places, ley lines and basically all things that are just a step away from the mundane.
 All mixed in with a bit of music, mainly from the 60’s, 70’s and 80’s. 🙂

 I will be writing about places I’ve visited, experiences I’ve had, books I’ve read, films I’ve watched and music I’ve heard.
 I will also write some reviews and share news about various interesting things.
 I will also be posting about some of the Poetry and Literature I am interested in.
 And the influences in the form of Books, Films, and Music.